sudo-self/purple-node-dot-js/README.md

 # <a href="https://purple-node-dot-js.glitch.me">Purple Drip Node.js
 ## ![Screenshot 2023-09-11 at 5 22 53 AM](https://github.com/sudo-self/purple-node-dot-js/assets/119916323/fbf43baa-1aa3-44ac-8a96-122cdf923314)<br>

 This project includes a Node.js server script and a web page that connects to it.
 The front-end page presents a form the visitor can use to submit a color name, sending the submitted value to the back-end API running on the server.
-The server returns info to the page that allows it to update the display with the chosen color. 🎨
+The server returns info to the page that allows it to update the display with the chosen color.

-## Prerequisites

-You'll get best use out of this project if you're familiar with basic JavaScript.
-If you've written JavaScript for client-side web pages this is a little different because it uses server-side JS, but the syntax is the same!

-## What's in this project?

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.